amirmazmi/amirmazmi.github.io/_posts/2017-11-20-McKinsey-hackathon.md

 Note the following:
 * increasing trend over time (maybe population growth? cheap car loans? cheap cars?)
 * some spikes at points (possibly other road closures?)
-* a dip over the christmas and new year period in 2017 (interestingly 2016 had barely noticeable effect)
+* a dip over the christmas and new year period in 2017 (interestingly 2016 had a barely noticeable effect)

 &emsp;&emsp;Before continuing here, I opened another file in the editor called *pipeline.R* and started thinking about the pipeline.
 Building processes as we go along is the best way to make sure it is documented and ideas are not forgotten or lost.
 It also makes it easy to go back and iterate on the solution.